 In spite of the large number of health hackathons that have taken place to date, astonishingly there seems to be a lack of truly patient-centric approaches in most of them.
 Many hackathons build on technology in a mostly corporate environment.
 For many participants, especially the most talented ones who are not after the next better job, such formats are a turn-off.
 In contrast, an aspirational hackathon is a much more appropriate fit to attract purpose-oriented digital talent.

 We have been reaching out to patient communities to identify concrete challenges related to real-world needs as well as recruiting patients to act as their owners.
-The patient champions, patient challenges, and their context have been collected during a patient workshop in April 2020.
-EUPATI CH and Experientia are core partners for this activity.
+The patient champions, patient challenges, and their context have been collected.
 Stay tuned for when we define the patient challenges that will be hacked.
 These will be posted on the site.

 The goal is to identify the core technology enablers (connectivity, software, hardware, power, data-sets, venue infrastructure…) available in the ecosystem that is relevant for the challenges and possible gaps.
 Issues such as security, data anonymization, but also attractive points for developers which can be offered need to be addressed.
 Technology experts, mentors, and facilitators need to be identified.

 The hackathon will start with a kick off on Wednesday May 4th .
 During this kick-off, you will be introduced to the patient challenges, the platform and will be helped to join a team.

 From May 9 – 19th, the teams will collaborate and work together to create their solutions.
 No matter if you can dedicate 2h or 20h, you are welcome to join a team and contribute in the co-creation process.

 During this phase, there will be exciting webinars, expert sessions and networking in the platform, where you can continue learning and exchanging knowledge with your peers.